-Lebanon has been deeply affected by an economic crisis, which was aggravated by the COVID pandemic.
+Lebanon is deeply affected by an economic crisis, which was aggravated by the COVID pandemic.
 More than 50% of the population currently lives under the poverty line.

-Meanwhile, the country continues to welcome 1 million refugees who have fled the 10-year war in Syria.
+Meanwhile, the country continues to welcome 1 million refugees who have fled the 12-year war in Syria.
 Lebanon is also home to a large community of Palestinian refugees, mainly living in informal camps.
 These refugees find it particularly difficult to access basic services like health and education.
 Besides, people with disabilities, particularly in rural and isolated areas, are invisible and are overlooked by the humanitarian response.
 These populations are becoming increasingly vulnerable over time.

 Number of HI staff members: 46